Reanalyzing Bush v. Gore: Democratic Accountability and Judicial Overreaching, 72 U. Colo. L. Rev. 953 (2001)

 Date of Authorship for this Version

 Priest, George L., "Reanalyzing Bush v.
 Gore: Democratic Accountability and Judicial Overreaching" (2001).
 Faculty Scholarship Series.
-Paper 636.
+636.